-RF Resistance in coil= 0.17 ohms

-Antenna Efficiency = 99.86 % only approimate

-Antenna Efficiency = -0.006 dB only approimate
+RF Resistance in coil= 0.17 ohms Antenna Efficiency = 99.86 % only approximate Antenna Efficiency = -0.006 dB only approximate consider this, but the calculation above does not.

-Note: In the EH Antenna there is more current in the coil than in the Radiation resistance due to the currents in the capacitors that shunt the coil.
-Therefore, the true efficiency must consider this, but the calculation above does not.
 However, even if the loss is much greater, the efficiency remains very high because the loss in the coil is very small in. comparison to a Radiation Resistance of 120 ohms.
 The efficiency is based on the measured bandwidth, not calculated bandwidth.